slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 You are your word.
 Trust, not money, is the currency of business and life.

 Take responsibility.
-Only then you will cultivate respect for yourself and earn respect from others.
-Your choices have determined the body, bank account, and relationships that you have right now.
+Only then will you cultivate self-respect and earn respect from others.
+Your choices have shaped the body, bank account, and relationships you have right now.

 > *"There is no greater fraud than the promise not kept."
 -- vox populi*